tstone43/Azure_Terraform/VM_with_Virtual_Network/readme.md

     **az keyvault show --name [existing Key Vault name]**
 7. Importing your existing Key Vault with syntax like this:
     **terraform import azurerm_key_vault.kv [entire value for id from previous command]**

+## Deploy the VM and VNET Using Terraform
+1. In the VM_with_Virtual_Network directory first run **terraform plan**
+2. Review output of previous command to make sure necessary resources are being created
+3. Next run **terraform apply** and input yes to create the resources

+## Verify that your VM is Using the Correct User name and Password from the Key Vault
+1. Determine the public IP address by going to your newly created VM in the Azure portal
+2. Use Remote Desktop to connect to the VM to see if the credentials from your Key Vault will allow to authenticate to VM